kubeshop/testkube/docs/docs/articles/circleci.md

       - run-tests
 ```

 It is recommended that sensitive values should never be stored as plaintext in workflow files, but rather as [project variables](https://circleci.com/docs/set-environment-variable/#set-an-environment-variable-in-a-project).
-Secrets can be configured at the organization or project level, and allow you to store sensitive information in CircleCI.
+Secrets can be configured at the organization or project level and allow you to store sensitive information in CircleCI.

 ```yaml
 version: 2.1